-The outer two loops together run in time O(n) since either an item is placed in the inner loop, which reduces the size of the item list, or a new bin is created.
-The two inner loops together have a worst-case run-time of $O(n^2)$.
-The total worst-case effort of FFF for 3-stage 2BP is therefore $O(n^3)$.
+The outer two loops run together in time O(n), since either an item is placed in the inner loop, which reduces the size of the item list, or a new bin is created.

+The two inner loops have together a worst-case run-time of $O(n^2)$ .
+The total worst-case effort of FFF for 3-stage 2BP is therefore $O(n^3)$ .